 We will offer support to both the victim(s) and perpetrator(s).
 Parents will be included in discussions about the format that this support will take.

-5.5 Children Missing from Education – our school recognises the entitlement that all children have to education and will work closely with the local authority to share information about pupils who may be missing out on full time education or who go missing from education.
+5.5 Children Missing– our school recognises the entitlement that all children have to education and will work closely with the local authority to share information about pupils who may be missing out on full time education or who go missing from education.
 The local authority will also be informed where children are to be removed from the school register a) to be educated outside the school system; b) for medical reasons; c) because they have ceased to attend; d) because they are in custody; d) because they have been permanently excluded.
+We also recognise that children who go missing is a sign that they have been targeted by CSE perpetrators and drug related criminals (County Lines).

 5.6 Child sexual exploitation is a form of sexual abuse where children are sexually exploited for money, power or status.
 It can involve violent, humiliating and degrading sexual assaults.
 In some cases, young people are persuaded or forced into exchanging sexual activity for money, drugs, gifts, affection or status.
-A significant number of children who are victims of sexual exploitation go missing from home, care and education at some point.
+A significant number of children who are victims of sexual exploitation go missing from home, care and education at some point or are targeted by criminals involved in the illegal supply of drugs (County Lines).
 Staff training includes raising awareness of this issue and any concerns are passed to the Designated Safeguarding Lead who will make a risk assessment and refer to Local Authority First Response Children’s Duty if appropriate.

 5.7 So-called ‘honour-based’ violence (HBV) encompasses crimes which have been committed to protect or defend the so-called “honour” of the family and/or the community, including Female Genital Mutilation (FGM) (see appendix 6), forced marriage, and practices such as breast ironing.
 All forms of so called HBV are abuse (regardless of the motivation) and concerns will be passed to the Designated Safeguarding Lead for onward referral as required.